DataDog/documentation/content/en/monitors/network_flow_monitors.md

 ### Queries

 Queries aggregate and filter all flows based on tags, similar to a timeseries.
 The following is the default view, which aggregates by `service`.
-This means the throughput for every flow with the same source `service` and destination `service` are summed and represented as one row for that service to service communication.
+This means the throughput for every flow with the same source `service` and destination `service` are summed and represented as one row for that service-to-service communication.

 {{< img src="monitors/network_flow_monitoring/query_1.png" alt="notification" responsive="true" >}}